domph/cs179-project/README.md

 - A C compiler**
 - A C++ compiler that supports C++17**
 - A build system (e.g., `make`)
-- NVIDIA CUDA Toolkit (version depends on the platform)

-Platform-specific instructions for setting up the required toolchain are provided below.
+- For non-macOS: NVIDIA CUDA Toolkit (version depends on the platform) Platform-specific instructions for setting up the required toolchain are provided below.

 ** Only compilers supported by CUDA work (these are detailed below for each platform)